1.0 Introduction

 NOTE

 The DKE service requires a few configurations to be set up as explained in the sections below.
-Set the deployment configuration in the file appsettings.json as following:
+Set the deployment configuration in the file appsettings.json as follows:

 Edit the section ValidIssuers and update the value: https://sts.windows.net/<tenantid>/ .